matzpersson/laravel-restapi-crud/readme.md

 You should now be able to browse this app on http://localhost:8000.
 You will need to register first and then login to see the CRUD application.

 ## Rest API Example End-Points
-The api have two sets of Example End-Points, Jobs and Users as well as registration, login and logout points.
+The api have two sets of example End-Points being jobs and users as well as registration, login and logout points.
 You need to register first.
 I used curl to play around with this:

 So registration: